boo1ean/knex-dal/README.md

 // { id: 343, email: 'my@example.com', ... }
 ```

-If scalar value is passed to `find` it assumes that it's row id and build corresponding where closure:
+If scalar value is passed to `find` dal assumes that it's row's id and build corresponding where closure:

 ```javascript
 users.find(343).then(console.log);